butaixianran/Blender-Vmd-Retargeting/README.md

 # How to use
 ## Prepare a character
 This addon supports:
 * Daz Genesis 8 imported by [diffeomorphic daz importer addon](https://diffeomorphic.blogspot.com/)
+* Daz Genesis 8 imported by [Official Daz to Blender Bridge(updated version for blender 3.x)](https://github.com/butaixianran/DazToBlender)
 * CC3(Character Creator) model imported by [cc3 blender tools addon](https://github.com/soupday/cc3_blender_tools)

-For characters imported by fbx, cc3 model should work too.
-But for daz model, retargeting facial and viseme motion won't work.
+For characters imported by fbx, cc3 model works too.
+But for daz model, facial and viseme motion won't work.

-If you wanna use a Daz model imported by fbx, tell use why.
-If it is reasonable, we'll add it.

 ### Prepare CC3 model
 **No preparing is needed.**